 Major changes are coming to one of San Jose’s most powerful commissions after lawmakers earlier this month approved long-awaited reforms to make it more inclusive.

-After facing widespread criticism for the San Jose Planning Commission’s lack of geographic and ethnic diversity, the City Council approved expanding the 7-member panel to 11 commissioners.
+After facing widespread criticism stemming from San José Spotlight’s reporting on the lack of geographic and ethnic diversity on the San Jose Planning Commission, the City Council approved expanding the 7-member panel to 11 commissioners.
 The plan alters the city charter and requires approval by voters, either later this year or in 2022 if it reduces costs of placing it on the ballot.

 In the meantime, lawmakers approved other changes to ensure more equitable representation from people of color and those living in vulnerable districts.
 Under the plan approved Tuesday, no more than two people from the same City Council district can serve on the commission and commissioners will be limited to two consecutive four-year terms.